tudorz23/ParallelGraph/README.md

 The threads are created when the thread pool is created they poll a task queue until a task is available.
 Once a tasks are put in the task queue, the threads start running the task.
 A thread pool creates N threads when the thread pool is created and does not destroy (join) them through out the life time of the thread pool.
-That way, the penalty of creating and destroying threads ad-hoc is avoided.
+That way, the penalty of creating and destroying threads ad hoc is avoided.
 As such, you must implement the following functions (marked with `TODO` in the provided skeleton):

-- `task_create` : creates an `os_task_t` that will be put in the task queue - a task consists of a function pointer and an argument.
+- `task_create`: creates an `os_task_t` that will be put in the task queue - a task consists of a function pointer and an argument.
-- `add_task_in_queue` : adds a given task in the thread pool's task queue.
+- `add_task_in_queue`: adds a given task in the thread pool's task queue.
-- `get_task` : get a task from the thread pool's task queue.
+- `get_task`: get a task from the thread pool's task queue.
-- `threadpool_create` : allocate and initialize a new thread pool.
+- `threadpool_create`: allocate and initialize a new thread pool.
-- `thread_loop_function` : all the threads in the thread pool will execute this function - they all wait until a task is available in the task queue; once they grab a task they simply invoke the function that was provided to `task_create`.
+- `thread_loop_function`: all the threads in the thread pool will execute this function - they all wait until a task is available in the task queue; once they grab a task they simply invoke the function that was provided to `task_create`.
-- `threadpool_stop` : stop all the threads from execution.
+- `threadpool_stop`: stop all the threads from execution.

 Notice that the thread pool is completely independent from any given application.
 Any function can be registered in the task queue.